MicrosoftDocs/winrt-api/windows.management.update/windowsupdaterestartrequestoptions_title.md

 ## -description

+Gets or sets the title of the update.

+## -property-value

 The title of the update.

-## -property-value

 ## -remarks

 ## -see-also

 ## -examples